udayankumar/udayankumar.github.io/about.md

 comments: true
 ---

-I am currently working as a Data Scientist at [Now Secure](http://www.nowsecure.com).
+I am currently working as a Data Scientist at [Microsoft](http://www.microsoft.com).
 Previously, I have worked at Motorola Mobility, IBM Research and Amazon.

 I have a PhD in Computer Engineering from University of Florida.
 The topic of my dissertation was *Identifying Social Markers from Network data based on Location, Mobility, and Proximity.*